 - 1/2 cup/125 milliliters milk (warmed)

 - 1 large egg (room temperature)

-- 1 tablespoon vanilla sugar (or another tablespoon sugar)
+- 1 tablespoon vanilla sugar (or an additional tablespoon sugar)

 - 2 tablespoons butter (room temperature)

 - 1 1/2 teaspoons lemon zest